Ally McCoist: Media career

 McCoist is also known for his television work.
-He was a team captain on the BBC's A Question of Sport from 1996 to 2007, making a record 363 appearances on the show.
+He was a team captain on the BBC's A Question of Sport from 1996 to 2007 with his rival captains being John Parrott, Frankie Dettori and Matt Dawson, making a record 363 appearances on the show.
+Having been passed over for Scotland's 1998 World Cup squad, McCoist was recruited to the BBC's punditry team for the tournament, where he proved a popular addition.

 He also co-presented a late night chat show McCoist and MacAulay for BBC Scotland from 1998 to 1999 alongside comedian Fred MacAulay.
 In 2001, McCoist won Sports Presenter of the Year at the TRIC Awards.

 In 2000, McCoist also starred in the film A Shot at Glory alongside Robert Duvall, playing Jackie McQuillan, a fictional legendary ex-Celtic player.
 McCoist wore a Rangers jersey under his Celtic one to keep the material off his skin.

-Between 1998 and 2005, McCoist, along with John Motson, appeared as commentators for the FIFA video games series by EA Sports.
+Between 1998 and 2005, McCoist, along with John Motson, appeared as a commentator for the FIFA video games series by EA Sports.
 They were replaced by Clive Tyldesley and Andy Gray for FIFA 06.

 McCoist has been a regular pundit for ITV Sport's football coverage.
 In 2010, he was a regular co-commentator for ESPN at the 2010 World Cup working alongside Martin Tyler or Derek Rae.
 McCoist worked for ITV during the 2018 World Cup, and his partnership with main commentator Jon Champion was praised by various media sources.

 From the start of the 2017–18 season McCoist worked as a studio pundit for BT Sport's coverage of the SPFL and the Scottish League Cup, appearing regularly on their coverage alongside Darrell Currie, Chris Sutton and Stephen Craigan.
 From the 2020–21 season, Sky Sports earned exclusive rights to the SPFL, and McCoist continued to feature as a pundit on their coverage.

 Since the 2019–20 season he has also been a pundit and commentator for Amazon Prime Video's coverage of English Premier League matches.

 Awards

-On 10 June 1994, McCoist was awarded an MBE for services to football.
+On 10 June 1994, McCoist was awarded the Member of the Order of the British Empire (MBE) for services to football.
 He was inducted into the Scottish Sports Hall of Fame in 2007 and is also a member of the Scottish Football Hall of Fame.
 McCoist was inducted into the Scotland national football team roll of honour in March 1996, when he was awarded his 50th international cap.
+McCoist was appointed Officer of the Order of the British Empire (OBE) in the 2024 Birthday Honours for services to association football and to broadcasting.